SAW Gallery commission Ace for 50th Anniversary to create a public outdoor sculpture

 Zasaan is the Anishinaabemowin word for “nest”.
 The concept is that SAW is a safe and nurturing space for artists to meet, create, grow, share and present diverse works of art that is integral to the regional, provincial, national and international arts community.
 Since its inception, SAW remains an important contributor to our contemporary art ecosystem.

-Zasaan is a suspended sculptural work with four Bneswag (Thunderbirds) standing in a circle with joined outspread wings representing the four directions and protection.
-Internal LED lights embedded in centre of the nest and extending upwards nest represents an inherent aspect of Anishinaabe worldview: coalescing art and power.
+Zasaan is a large scale translucent sculptural work consisting of four nesting Bneswag (Thunderbirds) joined in a circle representing each of the four directions and protection.
+Internal LED lights embedded in centre of the nest represents an inherent aspect of Anishinaabe worldview: coalescing art and power.

-Constructed entirely out of contemporary material (acrylic plexiglass), Zasaan incorporates acrylic tubes with embedded images of circuit boards and electronic components that are in Ace’s signature style printed on Duratran backlight film.
-When light passes through this photo-based material, the images illuminate.
-Each plexiglass bneswag (Thunderbirds) consists of two cut-outs with high resolution images of Ace’s electronic component floral motifs referencing Great Lakes floral beadwork printed on Duratran backlit film sandwiched in between.
+Constructed entirely out of contemporary material (acrylic plexiglass), Zasaan incorporates clear and frosted acrylic sheets, acrylic tubes, as well as internal treatments with phosphorescent material.
+Each plexiglass bneswag consists of two acrylic cut-outs and high resolution images of Ace’s signature electronic component floral motifs referencing Great Lakes floral beadwork printed on Duratran backlit film and sandwiched in between.
+When natural and artificial light passes through these diverse materials, Zasaan continually transforms itself through the natural cycle from daylight to night.

 Zasaan (Nest) will be installed in the Fall of 2023.